Optimal Delay Compensation in Networked Predictive Control: Networked Predictive Control Strategy

 \section{Networked Predictive Control Strategy}

-The core idea of NPC methods is to predict future states from past measurements and previously computed inputs with a constant delay bound $\bar{\tau}$, compute control sequences for these predicted states, and buffer them at the plant until their activation time arrives.
-This renders time-varying delay channels as constant delay $\bar{\tau}$ and compensates for it at the downside of introducing artificial delay due to buffering.
-If values have RTT delays longer than~$\bar{\tau}$, they are considered dropouts.
+The core idea of NPC methods is to predict future states from past measurements and previously computed inputs with a constant prediction window of $\bar{\tau}$ steps, compute control sequences for these predicted states, and buffer them at the plant until their activation time arrives.
+Thus, the delays, which are time-varying in reality, are rendered constant with chosen delay $\bar{\tau}$ and are compensated, at the cost of occasionally introducing artificial delay due to buffering.
+If values have RTT delays longer than $\bar{\tau}$, they are considered dropouts.
 Thus, with given delay probability distribution $\mathcal{P}_\tau$, the dropout probability for a given choice of $\bar{\tau}$ is defined as

 Dropouts can be compensated for by sending input sequences rather than single values, and then buffering these sequences and iterating them at the plant, should the next sequence not arrive in time.
 This is known as sequence forwarding.
-In addition to the network assumptions, we need to assume sufficient computational capabilities at the plant side to buffer newly arrived inputs, apply the decision logic required to select the appropriate control input from the buffered signals for the current time and to apply a simple fallback control law in case of long communication loss.
-In this paper, we adopt the NPC method from \cite{Beger.2024} for delay and dropout compensation.
+In this paper, we adopt the NPC method of \cite{Beger.2024} for delay and dropout compensation.
 Nevertheless, the reasoning of this work can be adapted to other known NPC methods, e.g. from \cite{L.Grune.2009} or \cite{G.Pin.2021}.
-We describe the considered method in the following in the necessary detail for the work at hand.\\ When a new, delayed state measurement $\bm{x}_{k'}$ measured at time~$k'$ arrives at the controller side, the controller predicts the state $\bm{\hat{x}}_{k^*}$ at a time $k^*=k'+\bar{\tau}$ by rolling out the dynamics of the nominal model, i.e. \eqref{eq:dynamics} without considering $\bm{w}_k$ as
+In the following, we recall the elements required for the delay-bound analysis.\\ When a measurement $\bm{x}_{k'}$ taken at plant time~$k'$ arrives at the remote side, the controller predicts the state $\bm{\hat{x}}_{k^*}$ at $k^*=k'+\bar{\tau}$.
+Using the nominal model and the control inputs stored in the buffer $B_c$ (cf. Fig. \ref{fig:SystemOverview}), the predicted state is

-using previously calculated control inputs $\bm{u}_i$ stored in the controller buffer $B_c$.
-The constant value $\bar{\tau}$ represents the RTT bound, chosen a priori.
-It determines the number of steps for prediction and, therefore, the maximum delay that can be compensated.
-Based on the predicted future state $\bm{\hat{x}}_{k^*}$, an MPC input sequence $ \bm{U}(k^*) = [\bm{u}(0), \bm{u}(1), \dots, \bm{u}(N-1)]$ is computed by solving the optimal control problem (OCP)